Pranab-JD/iPIC3D-CPU-SPACE-CoE/README.md

 **Important:** make sure `number of MPI process = XLEN x YLEN x ZLEN` as specified in the input file.

-If you are on a super-computer, especially a multi-node system, it's likely that you should use `srun` to launch the program.
+On a supercomputer or a cluster (especially a multinode system), you should use `srun` to launch iPIC3D.

-# Citation
+# Acknowledgements and Citations
+This version of iPIC3D (with the implicit moment method (IMM)) has been developed by Prof Stefano Markidis and his team.
+The energy conserving semi-implicit method (ECSIM) and Relativistic semi-implicit method (RelSIM) has been implemented by Dr Pranab J Deka and Prof Fabio Bacchini.

+If you use this iPIC3D code, please cite
-Markidis, Stefano and Giovanni Lapenta (2010), *Multi-scale simulations of plasma with iPIC3D*, Mathematics and Computers in Simulation, 80, 7, 1509-1519 [[DOI]](https://doi.org/10.1016/j.matcom.2009.08.038)
+Stefano Markidis, Giovanni Lapenta, and Rizwan-uddin (2010), *Multi-scale simulations of plasma with iPIC3D*, Mathematics and Computers in Simulation, 80, 7, 1509-1519 [[DOI]](https://doi.org/10.1016/j.matcom.2009.08.038)

+If you use the ECSIM algorithm (within iPIC3D), please cite Giovanni Lapenta (2017), *Exactly energy conserving semi-implicit particle in cell formulation*, Journal of Computational Physics, 334 (2017) 349–366 [[DOI]](http://dx.doi.org/10.1016/j.jcp.2017.01.002)

+If you use the RelSIM algorithm (within iPIC3D), please cite Fabio Bacchini (2023), *RelSIM: A Relativistic Semi-implicit Method for Particle-in-cell Simulations*, The Astrophysical Journal Supplement Series, 268:60 [[DOI]](https://doi.org/10.3847/1538-4365/acefba)